damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: `boolean`
 - Required: `false`

-Allows the refresh token reuse.
-Refresh tokens are typically longer-lived and RFC6749 allows their reuse nevertheless this is strongly discourage.
+Allows multiple usage of refresh token.
+Refresh tokens which can be stored safely are typically longer-lived and RFC6749 allows their reuse.
+When the specification was written, it was not recommended to use refresh tokens in the browser.
+This is now required in SPAs because modern browsers block cookies required for iframe refresh.
+When using refresh tokens in the browser, the refresh tokens should be rotated, relatively short lived and only used once.
+Re-using refresh tokens is strongly discouraged.
+This configuration is required for older IDPs.

 Activate this property only if your OIDC provider cannot be configured to rotate refresh tokens.

 Default = _false_